arkalira/Rancher-k8s-Cluster/README.md

 #### Access to Rancher

-- In your browser: http://localhost:8080 or set rancher.ironshared.com to public IP of the firewall or HAProxy that you put in front of Rancher.
+- In your browser: http://localhost:8080 or set rancher.ironshared.com to the public IP of the firewall or HAProxy that you put in front of Rancher in your etc/hosts or local DNS.

+#### Add a Host to Rancher

-Click in Infrastructure - Host - Custom and then put labels and add the same host where you are running Rancher.
+Click in **Infrastructure - Host - Custom** and then put as many labels as you need and add the same host where you are running Rancher.

-This will be generate a script to register the host:
+This will generate a script to register the new host:

 ```
 sudo docker run -e CATTLE_AGENT_IP="10.200.1.10"  -e CATTLE_HOST_LABELS='hostname=rancher201' -e CATTLE_URL='http://rancher.ironshared.com/v1'  --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock -v /var/lib/rancher:/var/lib/rancher rancher/agent:v1.2.10-rc5 http://rancher.ironshared.com/v1/scripts/4D5A8637A59D1FBA9FE5:1514678400000:WQ2rkACuz6TIlStbXbpEQtJtB4
 ```

-- Please, be sure that rancher.ironshared.com is correctly resolved by the host before executing this line.
-Once this is launched, it will pull Rancher Agent and install in this server.
+**IMPORTANT:** be sure that rancher.ironshared.com is correctly resolved by the host before executing this line.
+Once this is launched, it will pull Rancher Agent and install in the designated server.

-- There is some kind of bug with CATTLE_URL: https://github.com/rancher/rancher/issues/12028
+- At this point we detect some kind of bug related with CATTLE_URL: https://github.com/rancher/rancher/issues/12028

 - As we dont have a valid DNS resolution to generate true SSL Certs, we would like to test it via HTTP, but CATTLE_URL is not accepted to be set as an environment variable at this moment.